ashlylau/personal-website-2.0/src/markdown-pages/movies.md

 - Perks of Being a Wallflower (2012)

 **TV**
-- Killing Eve S3
+- Killing Eve
-- Westworld S3
+- Westworld
-- Fleabag S2
+- Fleabag
+- The Mandalorian

 Hmu on [Instagram](https://www.instagram.com/ashly.lau/) to discuss movies!

 I've also been taking an MIT Open Cousrseware module [The Film Experience](https://ocw.mit.edu/courses/literature/21l-011-the-film-experience-fall-2013/) and it's been an absolute joy.

 ![the french dispatch](../images/about/poster.jpg)
-I like movie posters too.